invisibleXML/ixml/misc/proposal-F-S.md

 15 December 2021

 This document describes a proposal for adding namespace declarations and pragmas to ixml.

 For background, use cases, some discussion of design choices, and examples of how pragmas as defined here could be used in the use cases, see the document (pragmas.md)[pragmas.md] in this directory.
-(In that document, the proposals made here are referred to as namespaces proposal S and pragmas proposal F.)
+In that document, the proposals made here are referred to as namespaces proposal S and pragmas proposal F.

 ## Pragmas

 Pragmas are a syntactic device to allow grammar writers to communicate with processors without interfering with the operation of other processors.
-To avoid interference with other processors, pragmas must be syntactically identifiable as such, and it must be possible for processors to distinguish pragmas directed at them from other pragmas.
+To avoid interference with other processors, two requirements arise:

+* Pragmas must be syntactically identifiable as such.

+* Also, it must be possible for processors to distinguish pragmas directed at them from other pragmas.
 This proposal uses namespaces, QNames, and URI-qualified names to allow grammar writers and implementations to avoid collisions.

 Pragmas may affect the behavior of a processor in any way, either in ways that leave the meaning of a grammar unchanged or in ways that change the meaning of the grammar in which the pragmas appear.

-Processors should be capable, at user option, of ignoring all pragmas and processing a grammar using the standard rules of ixml.
+Since specific pragmas will be understood by some processors and not others, it is necessary in this proposal to discuss both how an example might be processed by a processor which understands and implements the pragma and how it will be processed by a processor oblivious to it.
+(See below for the terms *understand* and *oblivious*.)

 ### Syntax in ixml